garretttaco/learning-recompose/README.md

 ## Want to contribute?

-If you have any examples in mind to different exercises, I would be more than happy to look them over and merge in a PR.
+If you have any examples in mind for exercises, I would be more than happy to look them over and merge in a PR.
 Any contributions would be much appreciated.